btrask/stronglink/SECURITY.md

 	- Use purely random tokens for session cookies, rather than some sort of meaningful data
 	- Don't require cloud storage for backup or syncing
 	- Perform privileged user operations through objects that manage their own access
-	- Use mainly single-threaded code, with very clean abstractions for threaded sections
-	- Keep the whole project small and auditable
-	- Use read-only access when possible
+	- Do privilege checks as early and as low level as possible
 	- Use established HTML sanitization instead of DIY
 	- Variables holding sanitized data are given suffixed names to make it very obvious
 	- Times are stored in UTC to avoid inadvertently leaking time zone information